Search for anything...

 Description

-Moving the action out of the woods and into the city, “Evil Dead Rise” tells a twisted tale of two estranged sisters, played by Sutherland and Sullivan, whose reunion is cut short by the rise of flesh‐possessing demons, thrusting them into a primal battle for survival as they face the most nightmarish version of family imaginable.]]>
+Moving the action out of the woods and into the city, “Evil Dead Rise” tells a twisted tale of two estranged sisters, played by Sutherland and Sullivan, whose reunion is cut short by the rise of flesh‐possessing demons, thrusting them into a primal battle for survival as they face the most nightmarish version of family imaginable.

 Genre: Horror

-Format: Subtitled, NTSC
+Format: NTSC, Subtitled, DVD

 Contributor: John Keville, Sam Raimi, Alyssa Sutherland, Anna-Maree Thomas, Gabrielle Echols, Romel Adam, Bruce Campbell, Rob Tapert, Nell Fisher, Macdara Kelleher, Morgan Davies, Lily Sullivan, Lee Cronin See more